apache/flink/docs/dev/table/connectors/jdbc.zh.md

     <tr>
       <td><h5>scan.fetch-size</h5></td>
       <td>optional</td>
-      <td style="word-wrap: break-word;">(none)</td>
+      <td style="word-wrap: break-word;">0</td>
       <td>Integer</td>
-      <td>The number of rows that should be fetched from the database when reading per round trip.If the value specified is zero, then the hint is ignored.
-The default value is zero.</td>
+      <td>The number of rows that should be fetched from the database when reading per round trip.
+If the value specified is zero, then the hint is ignored.</td>
     </tr>
     <tr>
       <td><h5>lookup.cache.max-rows</h5></td>
       <td>optional</td>
       <td style="word-wrap: break-word;">(none)</td>
       <td>Integer</td>
-      <td>The max number of rows of lookup cache. "lookup.cache.max-rows" and "lookup.cache.ttl" options must all be specified if any of them is specified.</td>
+      <td>The max number of rows of lookup cache, over this value, the oldest rows will be expired. "lookup.cache.max-rows" and "lookup.cache.ttl" options must all be specified if any of them is specified.
+Cache is not enabled as default.</td>
     </tr>
     <tr>
       <td><h5>lookup.cache.ttl</h5></td>
       <td>optional</td>
       <td style="word-wrap: break-word;">(none)</td>
       <td>Integer</td>
-      <td>The max time to live for each rows in lookup cache.</td>
+      <td>The max time to live for each rows in lookup cache, over this time, the oldest rows will be expired.
+Cache is not enabled as default.</td>
     </tr>
     <tr>
       <td><h5>lookup.max-retries</h5></td>